 The same methods should be used when catching a climber if they surprise fall between bolts.

 Sometimes, the climber reaches a bolt, clips rope in, and then wants to take a rest versus continuing on.
 In this instance, the climber might yell “take!”.

-The belayer should take in all the slack from the rope until it is taught, then let the climber know they can let go of the rock and hang without having to take even a small fall.
+The belayer should take in all the slack from the rope until it is taut, then let the climber know they can let go of the rock and hang without having to take even a small fall.
 Exclaiming a simple “I’ve got you!” will do.
 When the climber is ready to resume climbing and pulls back onto the rock, the belayer simply lets out a little slack again.

 While lead belaying, you should constantly be prepared to take up rope on command or catch announced and unannounced falls.
 Such requires constant watch of the climber.
 Belay glasses can help make this less of a literal pain in the neck.